puginarug/GreenTemp/README.md

 # GreenTemp
 Temporal and spatial temperature measurement in a greenhouse - Agrotech course final project.
+Our main goals:
+1. Having fun 🥳
+2. Examining the change of temperatures inside the greenhouse as a function of:
+    - The height of the sample point.
+    - The distance of the sample point from the greenhouse's cooling pad system.

 # Building the circuit
 In order to build one measuring station we used the following parts: